 Day 3 – We were driving from Dirang, a small hill station in Arunachal Pradesh towards Tawang set high in the Eastern Himalayas The mountains curved as River Kameng flowed along with us.

 Day 4 – It is an understatement to say that Tawang was freezing cold.
-This is a town which sees the first rays of sun in India, but ironically the sun never shines.
+This is a town that sees the first rays of the sun in India, but ironically the sun never shines.
 The temperature was many numbers below zero.

 We had just checked in Tawang Inn the previous evening after another seven-hour drive and had tried sleeping in the bitter cold.
 Morning came but the cold spell continued.
 We stuffed ourselves with as many layers of clothing as possible and decided to move out of our room in Tawang Inn.

 Tawang, which means ‘chosen by horse’ is full of magical monasteries and mystical gompas on one end and a war memorial on the other.
 A heady mix of religion, history, and nature, this town was ravaged during the Indo-China War in 1962.